helenzhou6/FAC-Notes/weekTwo.md

 ### Other snippets learnt
 * In ```./index.js```: write ```module.exports = {fizzbuzz, display};``` to export the ```fizzbuzz``` and ```display``` functions to other files.
 In the other files put ```var {fizzbuzz, display} = require('./index.js’);``` to import both functions.
 NB: the code needs to be wrapped into a closure - see [here](http://www.matteoagosti.com/blog/2013/02/24/writing-javascript-modules-for-both-browser-and-node)
   * Wrapping in a closure makes it an Immediatly invoked function expression (IIFE) - definition [here](https://codeburst.io/javascript-what-the-heck-is-an-immediately-invoked-function-expression-a0ed32b66c18).
 So with the parenthesis, the function is invoked, whilst without it, the function definition is returned instead.
-More [here](http://benalman.com/news/2010/11/immediately-invoked-function-expression/) and [here](https://toddmotto.com/what-function-window-document-undefined-iife-really-means/)
+  * More IIFEs [here](http://benalman.com/news/2010/11/immediately-invoked-function-expression/) and [here](https://toddmotto.com/what-function-window-document-undefined-iife-really-means/).
+IIFEs are immediately called at runtime and only run once, so good for privacy.
 * ```switch``` statement: to evaluate expressions need to put ```swithc(true)```.
 Not need to break if you want to continue with function.

 ## Day Two